jstedfast/MimeKit/README.md

   text/html
 ```

-As seen in the example above, the `text/html` part is listed last because it is the most consistent with
+As seen in the example above, the `text/html` part is listed last because it is the most faithful to
 what the sender saw in his or her WYSIWYG editor when writing the message.

 To make matters even more complicated, sometimes modern mail clients will use a `multipart/related`